World Cup 2026 Golden Boot: Prediction, Top Scorer Race & Leaderboard

 What is the World Cup Golden Boot?

-The Golden Boot is the award given to the top goalscorer at a World Cup.
+The Golden Boot, officially the adidas Golden Boot, is the award given to the top goalscorer at a World Cup.
 It has been handed out since 1982, though tournament top scorers have been recognized since 1930.
 If players finish level on goals, assists and then fewer minutes played decide the winner, so the award rewards both scoring and efficiency.

 Has Lionel Messi ever won the World Cup Golden Boot?

 No. Despite winning the World Cup in 2022 and the Golden Ball as best player twice, Messi has never won the Golden Boot in six tournaments.
-In 2022 he finished one goal behind Kylian Mbappe, who scored a hat-trick in the final.
-Leading the 2026 race gives him his best chance yet.
+In 2022 he finished one goal behind Kylian Mbappe, who scored a hat trick in the final.
+He can still win it in 2026, but only with a two goal display in the final against Spain.

 Which players have won more than one World Cup Golden Boot?

 No player has ever won the World Cup Golden Boot twice.
-Both Kylian Mbappe, who won it in 2022, and Harry Kane, who won it in 2018, are in the 2026 field and chasing the chance to become the first repeat winner.
-James Rodriguez, the 2014 winner, is also at the tournament.
+Kylian Mbappe, who won it in 2022, is on the brink of becoming the first repeat winner in 2026.
+Harry Kane, the 2018 winner, and James Rodriguez, the 2014 winner, were also at the tournament.

 Do penalties count toward the Golden Boot?

 Yes.
-Goals scored from penalty kicks during normal play count toward a player’s tournament tally and the Golden Boot.
+Goals scored from penalty kicks during normal play count toward a player’s tournament tally and the Golden Boot, which is how Mbappe and Kane added to their totals in the knockouts.
 This is why a team’s designated penalty taker often has an edge.
 Goals scored in a penalty shootout, however, do not count, as shootouts are recorded separately from the match result.

 What does the World Cup Golden Boot winner receive?

-The winner receives the Golden Boot trophy, a gold-colored boot presented by FIFA at the end of the tournament.
-The runners-up take the Silver Boot and Bronze Boot.
-The award is purely individual recognition for the leading scorer and is separate from the Golden Ball, which goes to the tournament’s best overall player.
+The winner receives the adidas Golden Boot trophy, a gold colored boot presented by FIFA at the end of the tournament.
+The runners up take the Silver Boot and Bronze Boot.
+The award is individual recognition for the leading scorer and is separate from the Golden Ball, which goes to the tournament’s best overall player.

 When will the 2026 Golden Boot be decided?

-Think someone else takes it?
+Think it goes another way?
 Build your own run to the final in the World Cup 2026 Simulator.